 Hurt by an Impaired Driver?

-If you’re hurt as a result of someone’s impaired driving, be it by alcohol, cannabis, or any other substance, be sure to talk to an experienced lawyer who can get you the compensation you are entitled to.
-Contact the knowledgeable personal injury lawyers at ROBINSON LLP for a free consultation.
+If you’re hurt in a car accident as a result of someone’s impaired driving, be it by alcohol, cannabis, or any other substance, be sure to talk to an experienced lawyer who can get you the compensation you are entitled to.
+Contact the knowledgeable car accident lawyers at ROBINSON LLP for a free consultation.